 He lives in Santiago with his wife and kids and offers great exclusive tours around the Sierra de la Laguna a place that he loves and knows to the core.
 You can browse through his website and check out all the amazing tours he offers.
 There you also find his contact details.

 I was glad to find out that there were more guests to join my tour, two lovely ladies from Juneau, Alaska.
 Of all the places in the world, they are exactly from the place where I was supposed to be going in a couple of months.

 If this is not serendipity I am not sure what it is.
 Eventually, I had to cancel the trip due to the crazy global crisis, unfortunately, but still.

-After deciding the itinerary off we went.
-We jumped on Edoardo pick up, which was trailing our bikes for the second part of the adventure.
+After deciding on the itinerary we left.
+We jumped on Edoardo pick-up, which was trailing our bikes for the second part of the adventure.

 A pleasant surprise, as I didn’t know we would have the chance to ride back.